 Hans Carlson is executive director of Blue Hill Heritage Trust, an accredited land trust on the coast of Maine.

-Dr. Heidi Kretser is the deputy director of conservation and communities for the Wildlife Conservation Society and serves as adjunct associate professor at the Cornell University Center for Conservation Social Science.
+Dr. Heidi Kretser is a conservation social scientist for the Wildlife Conservation Society and serves as adjunct associate professor at the Cornell University Center for Conservation Social Science.
 For over 20 years, Dr. Kretser has worked to improve conservation of wildlife and wildlands by using tools and perspectives from the social sciences to incorporate the human dimensions of natural resource policy and management into conservation practice.

 Holley Darden is a 20-year marketing professional who has worked for nonprofits such as The Smithsonian Institution, The Nature Conservancy, and a leading PBS television and radio station.
 She is known for developing national call-to-action campaigns that drive a target audience from interest to action.
 She has executed innovative programs with corporations and media partners such as Lexus, 3M, Georgia-Pacific, Orvis, Visa, Bank of America, S.C.
 Johnson, Procter & Gamble, Discovery Channel, and Parade Magazine.